manku31/Akeshya/README.md

 # Akeshya

-**The web application is a sleek, modern, and responsive web application designed to showcase the my skills.
+**This web application is a sleek, modern, and responsive web application designed to showcase the my skills.
 Developed using Next.js, this project focuses on providing a seamless user experience with fast loading times and smooth navigation.
 The site features a clean and professional design, reflecting the quality and reliability.**

-## Note
-**This project was created as part of an assignment given to me by Akeshya.
-After being shortlisted for a frontend developer position at their company, I was tasked with developing this web application to demonstrate my skills and abilities.
-This assignment     showcases my proficiency in using Next.js to build efficient, visually appealing, and user-friendly web applications.**

 ## Links